Do you feel a little different? A little quieter than most?

 Introverts find peace in calm, quiet and thoughtful atmospheres.

-They’re sparked by internal feelings and are not dependent on external sources of stimulations.
+They’re sparked by internal feelings and are not dependent on external sources of stimulation.

 Introverts go inward.